 These plants don’t require lots of fertilization.
 Over fertilizing can lead to too much foliage being produced at the expense of flowers.
 Apply a 20-20-20 fertilizer every three weeks during the growing season.
 Mix 2 tablespoons of a water soluble feed into a gallon of water.
 This solution can be applied every three weeks during the growing season.

 For houseplants apply a general purpose 5-10-5 or water soluble houseplants fertilizer every four to six weeks.
 Organic alternatives or homemade liquid fertilizer can also be used.
-Adding a layer of mulch or organic matter every 6 weeks during the growing season will also help to encourage healthy growth.
+Adding a layer of mulch or organic matter every 6 weeks during the growing season will also help to encourage healthy growth of your geraniums.

 Regularly watering and feeding your plants will encourage plants to grow and flower.
 Deadheading, or removing spent flowers, encourages more flowers to emerge.
 This enables you to enjoy a continuous floral display throughout the summer.